 One goal for your investor communications function is to accurately convey the thoughts, concerns and perceptions of the investment community to the Board of Directors and management team, ensuring that everyone is communicating and hearing the same messages.
 Rivel’s research provides in-depth, accurate and quantified feedback from the investment community that can be relied upon by all internal constituencies.
 Additionally, you will send a clear message to your external constituencies that you take this feedback seriously.

 Measure your investors’ perceptions using the methodologies established by the company that invented the investor perception study.
-Contact Barbara Sullivan, Vice President, Marketing at (203) 635-4383 or via email at firstname.lastname@example.org.
+Contact Barbara Sullivan, Chief Marketing Officer at (203) 635-4383 or via email at firstname.lastname@example.org.